SFS/MSFS Spanish Proficiency Exam Spring 2024 Registration & Exam Dates

 - Students who spend at least one semester abroad in a direct matriculation program do not need to take the exam.

-- Students who are currently registered in any of the four sections of Oral Review (SPAN 161) will take the exam on the day assigned by the registrar’s office for the final exam.
-Two faculty members will administer the exam.
+- Students who are currently registered in any of the four sections of Oral Review (SPAN 2161).

-- Students who take the Department of Spanish and Portuguese’s Spanish Language Placement Exam and place into SPAN-200 or above may take the oral proficiency exam at any point.
-Students who place into SPAN-161 and who do not meet any of the abovementioned criteria are advised to matriculate into SPAN-161 before taking the proficiency exam.
+- Students who take the Department of Spanish and Portuguese’s Spanish Language Placement Exam and are placed into Gateway or above may take the oral proficiency exam at any point.
+Students who are placed into SPAN 2161 and who do not meet any of the abovementioned criteria are advised to matriculate into SPAN 2161 before taking the proficiency exam.

-- Students who fail the exam must complete SPAN 161 or another advanced course before retaking it.
-Two cancelations within seven days of the start of exams will count as one failed exam attempt.
+- Students who fail the exam must complete SPAN 2161 or another advanced course before retaking it.
+Two cancellations within seven days of the start of exams will count as one failed exam attempt.
 No-shows are treated in the same manner.

 - Students are allowed to take the exam only twice.
 See School of Foreign Service policies for more details.